 They each deposited their coins in a slot near the elevator door.

-Then I remembered since gas wasn’t exactly cheap, the mall was charging people to use their elevators (which are gas-powered apparently).
+Then I remembered since gas wasn’t exactly cheap, the mall was charging people to use their (gas-powered) elevators.
 It didn’t make sense to me.
 I mean, couldn’t someone just sneak onboard without anyone noticing?
 Or what if someone got on at the last minute?

 At first, I was going to argue, but then I agreed to go along.
 I opened my wallet and only found change.
 But (while Girl B was grinning sweetly), I found a couple of fives, which made me reluctant, since I wanted to save them for Christmas shopping or anime merchandise.
 But I put them in the dollar slot, with a “$10” sticker above it.